-The idea of running your own business is to make a profit, to not just to survive, but to thrive.
-Many small businesses fail because their service or product pricing was incorrect.
+The idea of running your own business is to make a profit, to not just to survive, but to thrive and often your success can depend on you asking the question "how do I price my product or service?"
+Many small businesses fail because their pricing was incorrect.
 Pricing is a critical element to achieving a profit and something business owners are directly in control of.

 If you price products or services too high, you risk alienating potential customers.
 However, if you price too low, potential customers may believe your product or service is inferior to that of the competition.